The Evolution of the Ultralight Rifle PART 3: Stocks

 From the time I ordered my AG Composites stock to the time I had it in hand, three weeks hadn’t passed.
 I’ve waited more than five months on custom stocks in the past.
 I understand that good things take time, but my wife and mother have both told me that patience is a virtue I’m not blessed with.

 AG Composites is a young company, but they came out of the 2015 SHOT Show swinging.
 It was there that they formed alliances with numerous rifle companies, and a relationship with Stocky’s wasn’t far behind.
 In addition to AG's continued relationship with Stocky’s, the company continues to be an OEM supplier to top companies and gunsmiths alike.
-Custom gun builders are also seeking us out because they want the “Ferrari level” stock with great lead times.
+Custom gun builders are also seeking them out because they want the “Ferrari level” stock with great lead times.

 To spur that growth, the coming year will include new products and options.
 Inlets for different actions, adjustable cheek pieces, and heavier fill options are among the choices that customers will soon have.

 “We really started from scratch, pulling this business up by the bootstraps,” said Tandy.
 “We’ve seen a ton of growth in several short years.
 I attribute that to two things.
 First and foremost, a product of uncompromising quality.
 Secondly, I think we’re really at home in this industry.”

 With their own military backgrounds, the owners at AG Composites are quick to support Wishes for Warriors, joining Bergara and Vortex Optics by donating stocks for raffles that will ultimately benefit US Veterans.
 So swing by the AG Composites Facebook page and Instagram and give them a like.

 Speaking of Vortex Optics, check back in with us in a few weeks for EUR PART 4: Optics.
 And if you haven't read EUR PART 1 yet, you can learn about the whole article series.